epugh/solr-sandbox/gatling-simulations/README.md

 - `COLLECTION_NAME` - the collection name to index data into, created by the simulation (defaults to: "wikipedia")
 - `NUM_SHARDS` - the number of shards for the created collection (defaults to: 1)
 - `NUM_REPLICAS` - the number of replicas for each shard of the created collection (defaults to: 1)
+- `TEAR_DOWN_COLLECTION` - if the collection should be deleted after running the simulation (defaults to: true)

 ## Running Built-In Scenarios